 Equality means that discrimination on the basis of race, religion, gender, sexuality, language, disability or family background is not acceptable.

-This policy is related to a number of other school policies and it is important that Governors have regard to the needs of Looked After Children when reviewing them.
+This policy is related to a number of other school policies and it is important that Governors have regard to the needs of 'Children we Look After' when reviewing them.